August 31st

 Commentary:

-• Giving - Sometimes a small thing given can mean everything in someone's life!
-True giving is when you give your all and yet feel like it was nothing!
+• Giving—Sometimes a small thing given can mean everything in someone's life!
+True giving is when you give your all and yet feel like it is nothing!
 These are truly blissful feelings.

-• Pleasant words - Someone once asked, “If someone were to pay you 10 cents for every kind word you ever spoke and collect 5 cents for every unkind word, would you be rich or poor?”
-Words are the keys to another's heart!
-Blessed are those who are measure rich on this scale!
+• Pleasant words—Words are the keys to another's heart.
+Someone was asked, “If someone were to pay you 10 coins for every kind word you ever spoke and collect 5 coins for every unkind word, would you be rich or poor?”
+Blessed are those who measure rich on this scale!

-• Worshiping the Lord - When every action is an offering to the Lord, there is nothing much he needs to do after that.
+• Worshiping the Lord—When every action is an offering to the Lord, there is nothing much one needs to do after that.
 He is just as close to God as he would be in heaven.

 Find your own heaven.
 Do good, feel good!